 - What are your company's pain points, and how can we help to address them?

 This is a great time to come up with specific questions based upon issues you uncovered in your read-through of the CIM.
-Do they have concentration issues?
-Do you want to ask about specific patents they hold?
-Now is the time to ask those questions and cover those issues.

 Private Equity Interview - Deal Experience